The Thing with Two Heads: Plot

-Jack goes to his wife's house; Lila (Chelsea Brown) is not that pleased to see him because of Kirshner's head on his body.
+Jack goes to his wife's house; Lila is not pleased to see him because of Kirshner's head on his body.
 While Jack is sleeping, Kirshner finds out that he can now control the body almost fully.
 Jack, Kirshner, Williams and Lila sit down for dinner.
 Lila asks what it will take to take Kirshner's head from Jack's body.
 Kirshner tells her that without a specially crafted surgical team, it is impossible to do the operation and both of them will die.
 Williams tells Kirshner that he is dead wrong about that, as the removal procedure is easily done without the aid of the surgical team.

 Williams drives to a medical warehouse to get what he needs for the operation.
 Frightened by what Williams has told him, Kirshner manages to take over Jack's body and starts playing around with his face.
 Jack asks him to stop it and Kirshner knocks out Jack by punching him in the face.
 Cornered by William, Kirshner calls Desmond for help in removing Jack's head so that he may live.
 Kirshner manages to get away and drives back to the basement of his house.
 Before Kirshner can sedate Jack, Williams comes in and stops him.
 Williams then calls Desmond to get over to Kirshner's house as soon as possible.
-Desmond arrives with a nurse and an associate, who find Kirshner's detached head lying on the utensil table, hooked up to a heart and lung machine which has his blood constantly pumping through the plastic tubes to keep him alive for a while.
+Desmond arrives with a nurse and an associate, who find Kirshner's detached head lying on the utensil table, hooked up to a heart and lung machine which keeps him alive.
 Kirshner calls to Desmond and begs for him to bring him another body.

-The film ends with Lila, Jack and Dr. Williams driving down the highway singing "Oh Happy Day."
+Lila, Jack and Williams drive down the highway singing "Oh Happy Day."